ExpressLRS/Docs/docs/quick-start/troubleshooting.md

 Also make sure you have deleted and rediscovered the sensors.
 It's good to increase the TLM Ratio so the acquisition of the sensors will be faster.

+This could also mean you'll have to update your FC Firmware to a more recent version that supports at least CRSFv2 protocol.

 ### I think my Reciever and Transmitter are bound as the LED on the Receiver is solid.
 But I don't have stick inputs or RSSI on radio.

 You are not bound.
 Your Receiver is probably in bootloader mode.

 * Make sure you have unbridged the boot pads if you flashed it via passthrough.

 * Turn off your Radio and if the LED is still solid, but boot pads aren't bridged, the UART where the receiver is on is putting it into bootloader mode unintentionally.
-Best to move it to another UART.
-To verify it is the case with the UART, disconnect the Rx and Tx wires from the UART, and it should start blinking slow.
+This is primarily caused by pull-down resistor on the RX pad to aid with SBUS line inversion.
+To verify it is the case with the UART, disconnect the Rx and Tx wires from the FC UART, and it should start blinking slow then after the set interval (20s - 30s by default), it will blink fast indicating it's on WiFi Mode.
+To "fix" the issue, you have two options:

+    - Move the receiver into another free UART.
+    - If there's no other UART, wire up a resistor with a value between 300 Ohm to 1k Ohm between a 3.3v pad and the FC's RX pad (where the TX from the receiver connects to).

 * If, however, despite unsoldering the Tx and Rx wires, the LED is still solid, you probably have a soft-bricked receiver due to a failed WiFi flash as a result of not letting the receiver reboot normally.
 See [this section](../../quick-start/troubleshooting/#i-updated-via-wifi-but-now-receiver-wont-work-and-has-solid-led) for the fix.

-* Another possibility is that the TX UART line is pulled low, forcing the reciever into bootloader mode on startup (this is a hardware problem with ESP based recievers).
-This can be fixed by two possible solutions:

-    * Move the UART that your reciever is wired to, some FC's only have this issues on a single UART
-    * Solder a small resistor (300 Ohm - 1 kOhm) from 3v3 on the FC to the TX wire of the reciever

 ### My OSD is showing LQ 0:0 and RSSI dbm at -130 dbm, but I have stick inputs and more than 10 Telemetry sensors